Kode-Monkey/Kode-Monkey.github.io/about.md

 ---
 layout: template
 title: About
-description: How is the website developer behind the monkey.
+description: Who is the developer behind the monkey.
 permalink: /about/
 ---